oglama/oglama/README.md

 npm start
 ```

-### Development
+### Creating modules

 Building Oglama modules is easy:

 1. Visit the [Oglama SDK Reference](https://oglama.com/docs/?ref=github)
 2. Download the sample module and import it into Oglama
-3. Start playing around with dollar-sign methods and options
+3. Start experimenting with dollar-sign methods - the integrated editor features auto-complete and code hints